VIII Corps (United States)

 The U.S. VIII Corps was a corps of the United States Army that saw service during various times over a fifty-year period during the 20th century.
-The VIII Corps was organized 26–29 November 1918 in the Regular Army in France and demobilized on 20 April 1919.
-The VIII Corps was soon reactivated, being constituted in the Organized Reserves in 1921.
-It was allotted to the Regular Army in 1933 and activated on 14 October 1940 at Fort Sam Houston, Texas.
+The VIII Corps was organized 26–29 November 1918 in the Regular Army in France and demobilized on 20 April 1919 at Montigny-sur-Aube.
 The VIII Corps fought across Europe from Normandy to Czechoslovakia in World War II.
 After World War II, the corps was inactivated and reactivated several times, with the final inactivation occurring in 1968.

+World War I

+The VIII Corps was first organized in November 1918, with Major General Henry T. Allen designated as commander on 18 November and taking command on 26 November, with the organization of the corps confirmed on 30 November.
+The corps was used under the Services of Supply, American Expeditionary Forces, to supervise the training areas used by divisions that had just taken part in the Meuse-Argonne offensive.
+On 20 April 1919, the VIII Corps was discontinued at Montigny-sur-Aube, France, with control of headquarters personnel and corps troops passing to the Services of Supply and other organizations, and the two divisions then assigned (6th and 81st) to the IX Corps.